All Episodes

 All right.

-That now I can think of something that's good for the nation.
+Now, I can think of something that's good for the nation.

-Uh there have been numerous studies that show that a sedentary lifestyle and eating a lot of burgers are not very good.
+There have been numerous studies that show that a sedentary lifestyle and eating a lot of burgers are not very good.

 All right.

-I mean, for example, yeah, I can think of a lot of things.
+Yeah, I can think of a lot of things.

 I think eight hours, seven, eight hours sleep is good.

-Well, you see though, Mr. Williams, here's something.
+Well, you see, though, Mr. Williams, here's something.

-But again, I will we it's you know what?
+But again, I will, you know what?

 You're really in the right here.